Leon-Is-Bad-At-Coding/Image-Blending/README.md

 To combine two images, a black and white mask is used.
 The mask is the template for the blended image and can be any shape.
 To use a mask, you assign all the pixels of one image to the white portion of the mask, and the pixels of the other image to the black portion.

+This is an example of a circular mask.
 ![image](https://user-images.githubusercontent.com/84482670/172963354-8c3adef9-b33a-46b7-88f7-f2698706fc62.png)